15Max/LatentDirichletAllocation/README.md

 We assumed that words that appear in less than ten documents are not relevant for the topic modeling task, while words that appear in more than 85% of the documents are too common to be useful for distinguishing topics.

 ## [LDA applied to BBC news articles](notebooks/LDA_BBC.ipynb)
-Latent Dirichlet Allocation (LDA) is a generative probabilistic model that discovers hidden topics in a collection of documents by assuming each document is a mixture of topics, and each topic is a distribution over words.
+Latent Dirichlet Allocation (LDA) is a generative probabilistic model that discovers hidden topics in a collection of documents by assuming each document as a mixture of topics, and each topic as a distribution over words.
 The model is built on the bag of words assumption and the De Finetti exchangeability theorem.
-Its latent variables are the topic-word distribution and the document-topic distribution.
+Its latent variables are the topic-word distribution $\beta$, the dirichlet parameter $\alpha$, the documen-topic distribution $\theta$ and the topic Z from which the word W is drown.
 The following is the representation of the model as a pgm:

 ![alt text](images/LDA.png)

-In our case we used the [OCTIS implementation of LDA](https://github.com/MIND-Lab/OCTIS/blob/master/octis/models/LDA.py) that is based on its corresponding implementation in gensim.
+In our case we used the [OCTIS implementation of LDA](https://github.com/MIND-Lab/OCTIS/blob/master/octis/models/LDA.py), that is based on its corresponding implementation in gensim.
 The model parameters are:
 - num_topics: the number of topics to identify in the data
 - alpha: the prior on the document topic distribution